EVERGREEN AND EVER-BEAUTIFUL ALL YEAR LONG

 - Spacing: 2-3' apart

 Sublime.
-Our Conical Green Mountain Boxwood is the epitome of formal garden elegance.
+Our Green Mountain Boxwood is the epitome of formal garden elegance.
 Whether giving structure to a bed of summer flowers or bringing cheerful greenery into the cold winter months, this classic beauty always looks picture-perfect.
-Conical Green Mountain Boxwood is part of our Charms program and can be used singly in the landscape or in multiples.
+Green Mountain Boxwood can be used singly in the landscape or in multiples.
 A solo specimen in a mixed border serves as a pleasing anchor and focal point.
-A pair of pyramidal Boxwoods is also quite effective when planted on either side of a door, gate, or bench.
+A pair of Boxwoods is also quite effective when planted on either side of a door, gate, or bench.
 Some would say you can’t have a proper formal garden without it!

 Gardeners in Europe have grown Common (English) Boxwood for hundreds of years.
 In formal gardens in England, Ireland, Scotland, Germany, France, Italy, and elsewhere, this essential element defines boundaries, provides structure, and frames beds and borders.
 In the U.S., English Boxwood isn’t cold-hardy in many areas.
 Green Mountain Boxwood—bred in Canada—to the rescue!
 This selection from Sheridan Nurseries was developed in the 1960s by crossing the English Boxwood with the hardier Korean Boxwood.
 It naturally assumes a roughly pyramidal form, but our growers have trained each plant from youth to take a strongly defined conical shape.

 How to use Green Mountain Boxwood in the landscape?

 Not confident in your pruning skills?
 Our Green Mountain Boxwood is easy to shear.
 Its shape is simple to trace compared to that of Spiral or Poodle Topiaries you might buy, but it still lends a striking formal look to the garden.

 How To Plant Green Mountain Boxwood